You’ve officially sealed the deal on the tool that will save your life…

 …adding REAL LIFE content to your calendar!

-And because this is the ultimate how-to guide, we’re gonna show you how to plan + add content to your calendar using Marketing Projects 😎
+And because this is the ultimate how-to guide, we’re gonna show you how to plan + add content to your calendar using Marketing Campaigns 😎

 But before you start adding EVERYTHING to your calendar…